fellesverkstedet/fabricatable-machines/chamferrail/README.md

 You can practise milling this in wood or other cheap material.

-Always use climb millng direction.
+Always use climb millng direction when milling aluminum or plastic.

 Manually drill holes in the corner of the aluminium sheet.
 Screw it down to the bed.
 Then do the screw pocket milling to 6mm depth with a 6mm bit, and the holes to full depth (10.6mm) with a 3mm bit,
 ![Chamfer rail 320mm axis](./img/04pockets-axis.JPG)